ibmz-community-cloud/zML/README.md

 ## Steps
 1. Sign up for an IBM Z Community Cloud account.
 2. Log in to the Self Service Portal.
-3. Configure your Analytics Instance and upload data.
-4. Use case #1: Run a Scala program in batch mode.
+3. Use case #1: Visual Model Builder.
-5. Use case #2: Run a Python program with Jupyter Notebook.
+4. Use case #2: Work with Jupyter Notebook.
-6. Use case #3: Run a PySpark program with Jupyter Notebook.

 ## Step 1.
 Sign up for an IBM Z Community Cloud account